annastep19/WSBPRISMPrediction/README.md

 # Wrong sign background PRISM prediction

 > - Section 2 and the directory of "linearComb/" are based on Daniel Douglas' code: https://github.com/DanielMDouglas/prism_fitting
 > - *Data* means Monte-Carlo simulation that is used as inputs or outputs
 > - *300* in names of python files means that the main horn current equals to 300 kA, *285* is for an additional horn current.
-There are some other values (290 kA, 293 kA, 296 kA) of the additional horn current in: /home/annast/WSBPRISMPrediction/neutrino/OtherHorns/
+There are some other values (290 kA, 293 kA, 296 kA) of the additional horn current in Pierce Weatherly's directories.

 ```
 # clone this repo to start
 git clone git@github.com:annastep19/WSBPRISMPrediction.git
 ```

 ## 1. Comparison of muon neutrino fluxes in FHC and RHC modes in the near detector